 The door styles are limitless from salvage finds to DIY creations.
 For instance, a mix of pallet wood and common cedar are a very attractive combination.

-You will want to look around on the web to determine the style of doors that best fits your situation.
+You will want to look around on the web to determine the style of doors that best fits your situation you could check out somewhere similar to http://www.majesticdesigns.co.uk/ for ideas and inspiration.
 Looking around the web for door handles or materials to use for making them is just as important, normally ours come from Debar as they have great strength and look great.
 However, for this project, we didn’t need them.

 Using grooved wooden siding is a good cheap way to consider.
 You simply cut your door size making sure that each side is equal from the edge.
 To dress up the door, a frame is built around the outside giving it strength and looks attractive.
 Angle pieces are added to give it the antique barn door look.
 When completed, sand the door and finish with the desired wood finish.